Behavioural archetypes instead of personas

 - “All I care about is exceptionally good coffee.
 I follow famous baristas and only want to get the best coffee taste there is, regardless of the brand.” — Quality-driven mindset

-- “I like to work at coffee shops, I like the atmosphere.
+- “I like to do my work at coffee shops, I like the atmosphere.
 I don’t really care about the coffee drink that much but I get it so I can hang out at the place.” — Ambience-seeker mindset

-These three cases are examples of the different mindset archetypes.
+These four cases are examples of the different mindset archetypes.
 However, if the barista accidentally spills a drink on a customer of any of the mindset types, they might move from neutral to angry or disappointed state.
 Contrary, if they have a really nice chat and get their name signed on the cup — they might leave in a delighted state and return again.

 The mindsets are defined by people’s existing personality traits, the states are directly influenced by the customer experience — and therefore the brand should take ownership of it by empathising with their customers’ mindsets and states.